Polycademy/SublimeConfiguration/README.md

 Font
 ----

-Acquire the Source Code Pro font and install this into your computer (https://github.com/adobe/source-code-pro)
+Acquire the Source Code Pro font and install it into your computer: (https://github.com/adobe-fonts/source-code-pro)

+Acquire the Anonymous Pro font and install it into your computer: (http://www.marksimonson.com/fonts/view/anonymous-pro)

 Packages
 --------